 The college is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools (Commission on Higher Education, Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104, 215-662-5606).
-The BS degree program in electrical engineering is also accredited by the Engineering Accreditation Commission of Accreditation Board for Engineering and Technology.
+The BS degree programs in astronautical engineering, computer engineering and electrical engineering are also accredited by the Engineering Accreditation Commission of Accreditation Board for Engineering and Technology.
 The associate and baccalaureate degree programs in computer engineering technology and electronics engineering technology and the baccalaureate degree program in telecommunications engineering technology are also accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (111 Market Place, Suite 1050, Baltimore, MD 21202, 410-347-7700).
 Capitol College is approved for veterans' education by the Maryland Higher Education Commission.